 We learn the traditional prayers of the Church and enable the children to pray in many different ways appropriate for the liturgical season, situation and age of the children.
 The children and staff regularly use the outdoor environment to pray and be close to God.
 The Bible Garden is another special setting where the children enjoy reflecting about God’s love for them.
-We also use our prayer labyrinth.
 Children in Key stage 2 keep a prayer journal.
 During the liturgical seasons of advent and lent and during the months of Mary, voluntary prayer groups are organised by the RE Council (a group of children who are passionate about the Catholic Life of our school) with guidance from adults where necessary.
-These are well attended with groups of 40-60 a regular occurrence.
+These are well attended.

 The week starts with a collective worship for the whole school which is based on the Gospel of the previous Sunday.
 In this way, we follow the Church’s Year and enable those children who do not attend mass to journey together through the Catholic year as a community.
 Each Collective Worship gives the children the opportunity to reflect respond and ask questions.
 The children also plan their own class Collective worships and share these with their families.
 The children enjoy our beginning and end of term Masses held at the Parish Church, Our Lady Of Sorrows.
 They plan them with their teachers.

 We also go to church for other Holy Days and special feasts such as Candlemas.
 Parents and parishioners’ attend together in good numbers.
 Each week a Key Stage 2 class attends mass on Friday with the Parish.
-A parent and governor facilitates a prayer group for parents through advent and lent.
+A parent prayer group is also planned for certain times of the year.

 Our Parish Priest, Father Chris, is a regular visitor to the school.
 He has an excellent relationship with staff and children and supports all that we do.